86 billion dollars.

 Mats typically come in two versions: the more comfortable mat with 8000 spikes, and the more challenging but effective mat with 6000 spikes.

-[yellowbox]Laying on an acupressure mat for just 10 minutes a day floods your body with natural pain relief hormones and relaxation-promoting endorphins.[/yellowbox]A recent study published in the online journal Alternative Medicine Studies found that when chronic neck and back sufferers laid on the mats for 15 minutes a day for three weeks their peak levels of pain significantly reduced.
+A recent study published in the online journal Alternative Medicine Studies found that when chronic neck and back sufferers lay on the mats for 15 minutes a day for three weeks their peak levels of pain are significantly reduced.

 2. A Self Massage Tool

 The 2 most popular ones are the Body Back Buddy and the Theracane.
-Both have about 10 knobs on them, are lightweight and easy to use.
+Both have about 10 knobs on them, are lightweight, and easy to use.

 You simply hook it over your shoulder or around your side and hold it by the handles so that the knob touched your trigger point.